GEANT/ansible_role_users/README.md

 - `ssh_private_keys`.
 A list of dictionaries containing a `dest` key (filename below `~/.ssh`), and a `content` key (key material).
 - `ssh_authorized_keys`.
 A list of public keys, these are taken to be 'exclusive'.
   Normally it is only possible to have one `"command"` option per key.
-If you configure a pubkey entry as a dict with a `pubkey` and `commands` key (list), then a shell wrapper script will be installed as the command, and that script will allow all the commands.
-See below for and example.
+If you configure a pubkey entry as a dict with a `pubkey` and `commands` key (list), then a shell wrapper script will be installed as the command, and that script in turn will allow all the commands.
+See below for an example.
 - `ssh_config`.
 An inline snippet of SSH client configuration, saved as `~/.ssh/config`.
-If you need templating, pick the new option.
+If you need templating, pick the next option.
 - `ssh_config_template`.
-Same as the above, but this accepts a file name to a template.
+Same as the above, but this accepts a template file name.

 Example playbook